From light-footed curiosities to investigative deep dives, my work is about real people, small moments, big ideas, and true stories.

 • The Doc Project

 Hosted by Acey Rowe, The Doc Project was CBC’s beloved and critically acclaimed longform narrative show—a home for deep, character-driven storytelling.
-Heard by over a million each week, it aired on CBC Radio, select NPR stations, and as a podcast.
+Heard by over a million each week, it aired on CBC Radio, select NPR stations, and internationally on podcast.
 The show featured documentaries, essays, and first-person stories that crisscrossed the country and captured life in all its complexity.

 2016 - 2022